everx-labs/ton-dev-cli/readme_generator/readme-intro.md

 ## Invocation

-`ton-dev-cli` package installs its executable `tondev` globally, so you could use it everywhere in your file system.
+`ton-dev-cli` package installs  globally and places its executable `tondev` into system path, so you could use it everywhere in your file system.

 Type: